sfitera/test-automation-interview/README.md

 ### ✅ Submission instructions:
 - **Task 1 & Task 2 → Commit to the forked repo.**
 - **Task 3 → Document the solution in `README.md`.**

+TASK 3:
+I used the command : mvn clean test
+Beforehand i have moved all tests into the test directory (src/test/java/sk/phenomenix/pages) where they should be.
+Then the tests can be run with the mentioned command automatically.
+I was also searching the internet for alternative solution, found that tests can be run using testng.xml, but this i found the most logical.